MundoAndino Home : Andes Argentina Guide at MundoAndino

 Description

 Dorado have large heads, with powerful jaws that are filled with sharp teeth.
-They average about 3 feet long, and are golden colored.
+They average about long, and are golden colored.
 The average size of the golden dorado is about 6-25 pounds, but the largest recorded size is 68 pounds.

-Habitat
+Distribution and Habitat

 Dorado live in the warm waters of the Plata and Amazon systems in South America, specifically in Brazil, Argentina, Paraguay, Uruguay, and Bolivia.